telerik/ajax-docs/controls/treelist/data-binding/model-binding-and-strongly-typed-data-controls.md

 ## Strongly Typed Data Controls Support

-When template fields are used into the Telerik’s data bound controls for customizing templatesand bound the field value the late-bound expressions are typically used.
-For example, below we are usingthe Eval() helper method to data-bind the "CategoryName" property from an objects which is bound to theRadGrid:
+When template fields are used into the Telerik’s data bound controls for customizing templates and bound the field value the late-bound expressions are typically used.
+For example, below we are using the Eval() helper method to data-bind the "CategoryName" property from an objects which is bound to theRadGrid:

 ````ASPNET
 	   <telerik:GridTemplateColumn HeaderText="Category" UniqueName="CategoryID"